ai4ce/EgoPAT3D/README.md

 | 5 | drawer | 10 | nightstand | 15 | woodenTable |

 ### Access
-1. Direct download
+1. Direct download using the links above
-<br/>Simplest method.
-Currently unavailable, but a link will be up soon for this option once dataset upload is complete.
-2. Manual build using HPC
+2. Manual build using HPC (currently only available on NYU HPC)
 <br/>Download the raw multimodal recording data and generate a local copy of the dataset on your NYU HPC /scratch space, following instructions provided in this repository's model_build folder.
 May take 1-3 days to build on NYU Greene depending on compute resource availability.